BMW 501: BMW 502

 The V8 engine was introduced at the 1954 Geneva Motor Show as the engine of the new BMW 502 saloon car.
 Using the same chassis and basically the same body as the 501, the 502 was more luxuriously appointed and, with its light V8 engine producing 100 hp with a single two-barrel Solex carburettor, was much faster.
 The published top speed of 160 km/h was far higher than that of the first six-cylinder version of the Ponton Mercedes launched the same year.
-At the time of its introduction the 502 was reportedly Germany's fastest passenger sedan in regular production.
+At the time of its introduction the 502 was reportedly Germany's fastest production passenger sedan.

 The 502 was acclaimed as Germany's first post-war V8 powered car, but its high price of DM17,800 led to low sales; only 190 were sold in its first year of production.

 The 502 was distinguished from the 501 by additional chrome trim and more lavish interior fittings.
 Fog lights and individual front seats were also now included as standard features.
 The 502 was mildly restyled in 1955 with a wraparound rear window.

 As well as the saloon version, BMW offered Baur built two-door cabriolet and coupé versions of the 502 in 1954 and 1955.
 501s and 502s were also converted into ambulances and hearses.

 BMW 2.6 and 2.6 Luxus

 The 501 and 502 model designations were discontinued in 1958, when the 501 V8 was renamed the BMW 2.6 and the 502 was renamed the 2.6 Luxus.
-The cars were continued under these model designations until 1961 with only two notable changes: Power steering became an option in 1959, while front disc brakes were added in 1960.
+The cars were continued under these model designations until 1961 with only two notable changes: power steering became an option in 1959, while front disc brakes were added in 1960.